GED / Evening High School - Fall

 New students who want to begin their GED test preparation classes in September 2016 must come to one of the locations listed below for two evenings of placement testing, counseling, and registration.
 Attendance is required on both evenings.
 Students must arrive on time and bring a calculator.

 Room number will be posted.

-Instruction in elementary reading skills: recognizing the main idea and supporting details, drawing inferences, and learning methods of organization; includes review of vocabulary development skills.
+Recognizing the main idea and supporting details, includes review of vocabulary development skills.
 No class 11/11, 11/25.